intel/optimized-cloud-recipes/README.md

 **Currently out-of-scope:**

-1. Physical on-prem hardware configuration
-2. Benchmarking
+1. Benchmarking is not always executed for each recipe.

 **Note: Intel Cloud Optimized Modules for Ansible focus on the enablement of Intel Technologies and often will include a demo but are not meant to be a benchmarking tool.**